tschaffter/rstudio/README.md

 ## Overview

 This project provides a portable development environment that enables to combine R and Python codes.
-The Docker image offered by this project extends the official [RStudio image].
+The Docker image [sagebionetworks/rstudio] offered by this project is based on the image [rocker/rstudio].

 Features: